codeigniterpower/ArrayConfigWriter/README.md

     $message['body'] = 'New message body' ;
 ```

-* Or completely set new array for the message index
+* Or completely set new value for the message index
 (assuming the admin posted form.
 Ideally you would validate submission)

 `$message = $_POST['message'];`